mbsabath/large_data_in_R/Large-Data-in-R.md

     ## 1     / 2008 H5I_GROUP
     ## 2     / 2009 H5I_GROUP

-This secton of code creates an empty hdf5 file.
+This section of code creates an empty hdf5 file.
 Data in hdf5 files is stored within a tree like structure.
 Groups can contain either other groups, or data objects (which can include most data objects in R, including data frames).
 We can structure highly dimensional data with